We’re all crazy. Some people are just better at hiding it. I wish we wouldn’t.

 I started self-harming at 16 and liked it – the physical manifestation of internal distress.
 I relied on it for years, as ‘administering’ cuts never failed to slow my jagged sobbing.
 I also perversely liked the fright in others’ eyes when they noticed.
 Staring back at them with a “you don’t know the half of it” gaze, feeling a weird smugness in shocking people with just how fucked up I was.
 I just as vividly recall the intense shame I felt when family members saw what I was doing to myself.
 Cutting truly is depression’s voice speaking up – you want people to know your sadness, but you also don’t.

 I sought medical help at 19.
 I went to our family doctor and voiced my fear of antidepressants.
 I didn’t want to feel numb, didn’t need a straitjacket, just to stop crying at the drop of a hat.
-What he said has always stuck with me, especially when people shun the need for medical mood stabilisers: ‘Em, you are meant to have a range of good and bad moods.
+What he said has always stuck with me, especially when people shun the need for medical mood stabilisers: ‘Em, you’re meant to have a range of good and bad moods.
 Hard times are inevitable.
 But things don’t need to be quite so hard, and your moods not quite so harsh – especially on yourself.’

-I still struggle with this but I value the concept.
+I still struggle with this, but I value the concept.
 So I started on the same medication my Dad took.

 Note to newcomers: don’t immediately attend a wine tour.
-The combination of alcohol, anxiety and new Selective Serotonin Reuptake Inhibitors made for an incredibly manic Hanson, and my first blackout experience.
+The combination of alcohol, anxiety and new Selective Serotonin Reuptake Inhibitors made for an incredibly manic Hanson, and my first proper blackout experience.
 Rookie error.
 But from this initial hiccup things got better.
 I regained clarity.
 To my surprise I did have needs, wants and hope for the future.
 I felt purposeful and positive; something had switched in me.
 I praised Prozac.

-The thing about me though is I have this streak of hubris.
+The thing about me though, is I have this streak of hubris.
 I believe I’m the exception, that the rules don’t apply to me.
 Which is why after less than two years, I deemed myself better.
 I was feeling great – depression cured!
-In my infinite wisdom, I set off on an exchange trip to America with a six-month supply of fluoxetine and no intention whatsoever to take it.
+In my infinite wisdom, I set off on an exchange trip to America with a six-month supply of Fluoxetine and no intention whatsoever to take it.

 My time overseas was incredible.
 With nothing to balance my moods, I experienced everything in technicolor.
 Each moment was raw, real and important.
 I laughed loudly, danced wildly, loved easily.
 My sex-drive came back, as did my risk-taking behavior.
 I went to amazing gigs, slept through exams and fell for the sweetest boy.
 I learnt about politics, religion, the world and myself.

 After an experience like that, it was impossible not to go through the blues.
 They warn you about ‘reverse culture-shock’ in the exchange student info pack.
-But something tells me that most students don’t ruminate over jumping off the roof of their share house.
+But something tells me that most students don’t seriously consider jumping off the roof of their share house.
 Most girlfriends don’t start fights hoping they will end in a break-up.
 Most returned expatriates don’t reduce their diet down to popcorn and Chardonnay.
 What goes up must come down – hard.

 I went back on antidepressants.
 But during the blue period I had lost a significant amount of weight, and I started experiencing unnerving side-effects.
 I felt constantly cold, even in 35-degree Perth heat.
 Tremors in my hands were so extreme I couldn’t hold a mug.
 I cut out caffeine, had thyroid tests, tried alternative drugs.
 Desperate, I persevered with Prozac.

 Three years on, I commenced my Masters while working full-time.
 I decided once again to go cold turkey and discover ‘who I was’ without medication.
+Dickhead.
 It was a hectic schedule, so I harnessed the fresh mania.
 I operated at warp speed, barreling from one deadline to another.
 The reduced appetite was great and the returned libido made for a burst back onto the dating scene, though my romantic judgment was totally off.
 I took it all in my stride, thinking ‘tears now, great story later’.

 Then one day in August, I snapped.
 I was running errands at work, and I couldn’t stop panicking – I felt I could just drive into the Swan River at any moment.
 Terrified and out of it, I collected my belongings and took a bus home.
 Passengers on the 32 pretended not to notice the meltdown happening in front of them.
 I was openly bawling, with no understanding as to why.